JSpeedie/G2ME-legacy/README.md

     * This program makes use of 6 binary file formats to store data efficiently.
 * Unit testing and integration testing
-    * The Criterion unit-testing framework is used to unit-test base-level structs and associated functions and my own custom testing framework is used to run integration tests on the complete `G2ME` binary.
+    * The Criterion unit-testing framework is used to unit-test base-level structs and associated functions and my own custom Python testing framework is used to run integration tests on the complete `G2ME` binary.

 ## Installation, Running, Testing